1coderookie/BSB-LPB-LAN_EN/docs/index2.md

 ### BSB-LPB-LAN - A Short Introduction

-"BSB-LPB-LAN" is a community based hardware and software project, which allows access to the controllers of different heat generators (oil and gas heating, heat pumps, solar thermal etc.) of certain manufacturers (initially mainly Brötje and Elco) via PC / laptop / tablet / smartphone.
+"BSB-LPB-LAN" is a community based hardware and software project, which allows access to the controllers of different heating systems from certain manufacturers via PC / laptop / tablet / smartphone.

 The project consists of two specific components:
 - the [hardware](chap01.md), which basically is a logic level converter and which is called "BSB-LAN adapter" in the following and